Networking is usually pretty “all or nothing.” Either someone avoids it like Comic Sans, or they put their all into it.

 What to do instead

 Realize you’re not going to meet everyone at once, and that’s okay.
-In a best case scenario where everyone wanted to hire you, you wouldn’t be able to take it all on at once anyway!
+Think about it this way: even in a best case scenario where everyone wanted to hire you, you wouldn’t be able to take on all the work at once anyway!

-Instead of letting your enthusiasm get to you and introducing yourself to everyone who could be interesting, take time to actually get to know individuals.
+Instead of letting your enthusiasm get to you and introducing yourself to everyone who could be interesting, spend a little more time with fewer individuals.
 That could mean private messaging with someone in a Facebook group, sitting down for a one-on-one with someone at a conference, or creating follow-up lunches with people at Chamber of Commerce events.

-By building deeper relationships with fewer people, you’ll be able to learn enough about each other to really provide value.
+By building deeper relationships with fewer people, you’ll be able to learn enough about each other to really build the foundation of a professional relationship.

 The better you know someone, the better the chances are there will be a time they can help you, and you them.
 For example, if someone you start getting to know ends up not becoming a client, they’ve learned enough about you and your business that they might refer you to someone else.